munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 14: July 11, 2019
 **Today's Progress**: Continued working on some of the quizzes of Lesson 2 Intro to Descriptive Statistics . 🤩..

+### Day 15: July 12, 2019

+1. Covered 73% of Lesson 2 of Intro to Descriptive Statistics Free course on Udacity.

+2.Had the 5th virtual meetup with @Mohona @Marwa @Richaldo_Elias from #sg_spaic-kagglers where we discussed our progress towards the Titanic project we are working on.